 As a content creator, I’m always asking how I can tap into the next technological tsunami.
 And the next wave on the horizon is head-tracking 3D Audio for VR.
 It allows us to interact with audio in real-time.
 When I heard this technology was going to be at CES earlier this year, I had to hear it for myself to know if it would be a groundbreaking technology or just another fun idea like the never-to-be-mentioned Nintendo Virtual Boy.
+So how is this all being transferred to virtual reality and gaming?
+Sounds usually come through our senses in a stereo sense, or through two channels.
+When we are out in the world, our brain does this thing called localization where it places the sounds where we think they are, in a particular place.
+We haven’t been able to record sound like this until recently, and more and more people are getting a handle on it and using it to their advantage.
+The real trick is getting head-tracking headphones and mics so that they move with our heads, instead of us having to try and do it manually.

 Head-tracking headphones aren’t new; Beyer Dynamics put their set, called Headzone, on the market in 2006.
 Only issue was the sadly-prohibitive $2,000 price tag.
 People have also used the WiiRemote as a headphone gyroscope to do the trick back in 2010 – hardly practical, but it had the right idea.